cargaona/pronsy/README.md

 talk with a DNS/TLS provider to solve domains.
 It hides the implementation details to the domain.

-It automatically gets the TLS connection working and retrieving the RootCAs needed, and that enables Pronsy to talk with different providers.
+It automatically gets the TLS connection working and retrieves the RootCAs needed, and that enables Pronsy to talk with different providers.

 By default it's using CloudFlare as DNS Provider.
 It can be changed when the application is started changing the value of the `PRONSY_PROVIDERHOST` environment variable.

 ### Cache - Bonus Feature
 Pronsy features a really basic 'home-made' in-memory cache that saves the recently solved domains to avoid losing time querying against the DNS Provider.

-It's just a map protected with a sync/Mutex and is locked and unlocked by the goroutines accesing to them.
+It's just a map protected with a sync/Mutex that is locked and unlocked by the goroutines accesing it.

-It can be disabled by setting the `PRONSY_CACHEENABLED`environment variable to `false`.
+This feature can be disabled by setting the `PRONSY_CACHEENABLED` environment variable to `false`.
 The data from the cache is flushed every N seconds.
 It's possible to assign a value to that N with the environment variable `PRONSY_CACHETTL`.